The procedure totally dismantles the unit, but you only need to dismantle as much as is necessary to access those parts you wish to work on.

 A common mistake is for users to think that this unit can be connected to the same track as the DCC controller, compounded by the Elite controller having Boost terminals.

-The way this unit works is to take the DCC signal from the main controller track district and send it to a completely electrically isolated track district.
+The way this unit works is to take the DCC signal from the main controller track district (Boost Terminals) and send it to a completely electrically isolated track district.
 This second (or third or subsequent -

 The unit also acts as a reverse loop module in that it will switch the DCC track phasing as and when required.